 - These pages are so great for feeding a child's love of food education.
 Here you'll find things like History of Cinnamon, How to Use a Crinkle Cutter, and Tips for Cutting an Avocado.
 Talk about a confidence builder!

-- ONE COOKING TOOL
+- TWO COOKING TOOLS

 - Cooking is even more fun when it comes with an activity!
 Examples: Learn how to say food names in Spanish, make personalized table settings, cookie math, etc.